gramineproject/gramine/Documentation/cloud-deployment.rst

 .. highlight:: sh

-Graphene without Intel SGX can be deployed on arbitrary cloud VMs.
+Gramine without Intel SGX can be deployed on arbitrary cloud VMs.
 Please see our :doc:`quickstart` guide for the details.

-To deploy Graphene with Intel SGX, the cloud VM has to support Intel SGX.
+To deploy Gramine with Intel SGX, the cloud VM has to support Intel SGX.
 Please see the installation and usage guide for each cloud VM offering individually below (currently only for Microsoft Azure).